 Carrie: Hope for anxiety and OCD, episode 65.
-If you’re new to the show, I’m your host Carrie Bock.
-And we are all about using shame, increasing hope and developing healthier connections with God and others.
-If you’ve been a fan of the show for a long time, you know that we love to discuss different types of therapy on here.
+If you’re new to the show, I’m your host, Carrie Bock.
+And we are all about using shame, increasing hope, and developing healthier connections with God and others.
+If you’ve been a fan of the show for a long time, you know that we love to discuss different types of therapy here.
 I could be helpful for people who are struggling with anxiety or OCD.
-One of the reasons I like to do that is because you always hear people say, “eh, I tried therapy, It didn’t work for me”.
-Did therapy not work because it wasn’t the right modality for you.
-Did therapy not work because you didn’t have a great relationship with your therapist.
+I like to do that because you always hear people say, “Eh, I tried therapy.
+It didn’t work for me”.
+Did therapy not work because it wasn’t the right modality for you?
+Did therapy not work because you didn’t have a great relationship with your therapist?
 There are so many variables there that we could die suck.

 Today on this show, we are talking with Ingrid Ord, who is a therapist and author of ACT With Faith.
-ACT is a type of therapy that we’re gonna be talking about today.
+ACT is a type of therapy that we’re going to be talking about today.
 And that stands for Acceptance and Commitment Therapy.
-If you want the long name, this wasn’t a therapy that I particularly knew a lot about.
-So it was interesting to learn from Ingrid.
+If you want the long name, this wasn’t a therapy I knew much about.
+So, it was interesting to learn from Ingrid.
 And I know it’s a therapy that’s being incorporated more and more in OCD treatment.
 I hope you enjoy this interview.

-Ingrid I really believe that therapists choose modalities like types of therapy that align with them personally and professionally.
-So I’m curious in, how did you become so interested in acceptance and commitment therapy also referred to as ACT?
+Ingrid, I believe that therapists choose modalities like therapy that align with them personally and professionally.
+So I’m curious: how did you become so interested in acceptance and commitment therapy, also called ACT?

 Ingrid: I’ve been working for a number of years, right?
-And the modality that I was in before I went to CBT and REBT was client-centered therapy, which fitted me very well.
+The modality I was in before I went to CBT and REBT was client-centered therapy, which fit me very well.
 REBT, Rational, Emotive, Behavior, Therapy.
-And it can be quite very proactive and I found that quite hard.
-And then I found ACT and suddenly there was a therapy did all of the things that I’d been training up until that point.
+And it can be quite very proactive, and I found that quite hard.
+Then I found ACT, and suddenly, there was a therapy that did everything I’d been training up until that point.
 But allowed a much softer, gentler approach to actually being in the client’s space and not pulling them into your space.

 Carrie: REBT is pretty confrontational.

-Ingrid: It’s very confrontational and you have your disputations.
-It works really good.
-Was male lawyers.
+Ingrid: It’s very confrontational, and you have your disputations.
+It works really well.
+They were male lawyers.

-Carrie: Certain populations it might necessary for us.
+Carrie: Certain populations might be necessary for us.

 Ingrid: Certain populations.
 The thing with ACT is that it seems to work at the cold front.
 It’s one of the few therapies I’ve found that when the patient or the client actually needs it, it works for them.

 Ingrid: Well, very much as the name says, within the acceptance part, it’s about willingly accepting that we have experiences that we don’t want and going into the experience.
-And being with it because these experiences invariably, tell us something very important about our values.
+And being with it because these experiences invariably tell us something very important about our values.
 If I’m anxious about something, it’s probably because it’s something that there’s something in there that’s very important to me.
-So if I’m anxious about meeting someone, it could be that it’s very important to me to make a good impression on this person.
+So, if I’m anxious about meeting someone, it could be that it’s very important to me to make a good impression on this person.
 And why is it important to me?
-Maybe I’m envisaging a future relationship or a job or something like that.
+Maybe I’m envisaging a future relationship, a job, or something like that.
 It’s important to be within the experience itself.
-It’s tempting to not want to be there and to distract ourselves and to all the denial stuff.
-And so the link between accepting what we’ve got in the moment, committing ourselves to taking action, that will take us in the direction of our values.
+It’s tempting not to want to be there, to distract ourselves, and to all the denial stuff.
+And so the link between accepting what we’ve got in the moment and committing ourselves to taking action will take us in the direction of our values.
 Never mind what’s going on.
-What’s very attractive to me.
+What’s very attractive to me?

 Carrie: That’s good.
-I imagine that what you’ve seen is that it can really help people with anxiety work through avoidance because avoidance really feeds that cycle of anxiety and makes everything worse.
+I imagine that you’ve seen that it can help people with anxiety work through avoidance because avoidance feeds that cycle of anxiety and worsens everything.

 Carrie: I’m curious about this in terms of OCD.
 Where people are taking action, but they’re doing things that they don’t want to be doing.
-They’re engaging in compulsion’s, you know, trying to get out of a repetitive thought patterns.
-What would ACT say for that?
+They’re engaging in compulsions, trying to get out of repetitive thought patterns.
+What would ACT say about that?

 Ingrid: Well, one of the first things within there is the good old exposure exercises that you do and help the person to expose themselves to the situation so that they actually feel the anxiety.
-The OCD is specialized sort of area in that not that you have to be specialized, but you just need to realize this, that the obsessions and the compulsions are they in order not to feel the anxiety.
-So you help the person to go backwards in the process to hopefully not do the compulsion or hopefully let the obsession go.
-And then they will feel the anxiety and expose themselves to the feeling of the anxiety as being something totally normal.
+OCD is a specialized sort of area in that not that you have to be specialized, but you need to realize that the obsessions and the compulsions are there in order not to feel the anxiety.
+So you help the person go backward in the process to hopefully not do the compulsion or let the obsession go.
+And then, they will feel the anxiety and expose themselves to the feeling of the anxiety as being something totally normal.
 It’s going to happen.

-You have anxiety and you are doing all these things to stop yourself from feeling anxiety that is totally normal, but now it’s all become a big problem on its own.
+You have anxiety and are doing all these things to stop yourself from feeling anxiety.
+That is totally normal, but now it’s all become a big problem on its own.

-So we need to unpick that take you backwards so that you see that you actually can feel the anxiety.
-And live and get on with things and it goes away.
-There’s always amazes me is how people are so amazed that it goes away, that you will stop thinking about this.
-You will, it will go away if you just stop listening to it, arguing with them.
+So we need to unpick that take you backward so that you see that you actually can feel the anxiety.
+And live and get on with things, and it goes away.
+It always amazes me how people are so amazed that it goes away that you will stop thinking about this.
+You will, and it will go away if you stop listening to it and arguing with them.

 Ingrid: Oh, yes.

 Carrie: But it’s not my character.
-I may be having these obsessions about hurting someone, but that’s not really my value system.
+I may have these obsessions about hurting someone, but that’s not my value system.
 My value system is in loving people and caring for people.
 And that’s been shown through their behavior.

 Ingrid: Yes, absolutely.
 And it’s strange that you should mention that about, you know, not me and my values system.
-Because very often that is a factor within OCD is that things are occurring, obsessions, compulsions that are totally in opposition to what their value systems are, which of course creates an immense amount of guilt and shame and so on, and actually help the person to understand that because it’s in your value system.
-That’s why you have these, the very fact that you’re so afraid of that.
-Means you’re going to have the obsession of the compulsion.
+Very often that is a factor within OCD is that things are occurring, obsessions, compulsions that are totally in opposition to what their value systems are, which, of course, creates an immense amount of guilt and shame and so on, and actually help the person to understand that because it’s in your value system.
+That’s why you have these.
+The very fact that you’re so afraid of that means you’re going to have the obsession of the compulsion.

 Carrie: And we’ve talked about this before on the show, I think in your relationship to scrupulosity that people.

-Carrie: Who are more spiritual and who have a connection to God are more likely to struggle with scrupulosity if they have OCD.
-I think that I can really see how this would be helpful for people that sense of there’s say acceptance over the issue.
-And then you had even said something earlier about you taking it along with you.
+Carrie: Those who are more spiritual and who have a connection to God are more likely to struggle with scrupulosity if they have OCD.
+I think that I can really see how this would be helpful for people with that sense of, there’s say, acceptance over the issue.
+And then you even said something earlier about taking it along with you.
 Can you talk with us a little bit more about that?
 Cause I know that that’s also a principle.

-Ingrid: I often use the metaphor of a backpackers over the shoulder bag and say, look, you’ve got this thing and it’s stuck to you and it’s not going to go away.
-It’s like one of those magnetic games as you move, it’s gonna move with you.
-So instead of spinning off, trying to push it away, put it in your backpack, put it in your sling bag and go and do what you want to do anyway, because it’s not gonna leave you.
+Ingrid: I often use the metaphor of a backpacker over the shoulder bag and say, look, you’ve got this thing, and it’s stuck to you, and it’s not going to go away.
+It’s like one of those magnetic games: as you move, it’s going to move with you.
+So instead of spinning off, trying to push it away, put it in your backpack, put it in your sling bag, and go and do what you want anyway because it won’t leave you.

-So just go ahead and do it.
+So go ahead and do it.
 And it really helps to visualize it as well.
-So sometimes, you know, I’ve had somebody visualize a little purple man who was just giving her absolutely.
-Hell about herself, esteem and all arresters, I guess just put them in the bag and take him with you.
-And of course she need to be careful all the time, not to disrespect the mind.
+So sometimes, I’ve had somebody visualize a little purple man who was giving her absolutely.
+I guess you should put them in the bag about herself, esteem, and all arresters and take him with you.
+And, of course, she must always be careful not to disrespect the mind.
 You’re not showing disrespect for the mind because the person needs to know your mind is doing its job.
 It’s just doing it in a bit of a weird way right now.

 Carrie: It’s trying to protect you.

-Ingrid: Because we always need to be careful not to undermine job of the mind and get the person to feel that their mind is somehow defective.
+Ingrid: We always need to be careful not to undermine the mind’s job and get the person to feel that their mind is somehow defective.
 That’s actually a very important part of actors.
 There is nothing wrong with you.
 You’ve got problems because there’s everything right with you.